UniversalDependencies/docs/_ga/dep/root.md

 root(ROOT, thugtar)
 ~~~

+#### Copular constructions

-Copular constructions in Irish follow the copula-predicate-subject pattern, wherein the predicate is usually the root (see the example below).
+Copular constructions in Irish follow the copula-predicate-subject pattern, wherein the predicate is the `root` (see the example below).

 _Is <b>cuntas</b> réasúnta é sa mhórchuid._ `It's a reasonable <b>account</b>, for the most part'